Creating a form

 Last change: only the last change will be stored

-Element accessibility – in Navigator365 each element are assign to the application and by default cannot be used outside the application.
-If there is a need to use form in another application you have to change this option.
-There are three variants:
+Element accessibility – in Navigator365 forms are assigned to the application and by default cannot be used outside this application.
+If there is a need to use a form in another application you have to change this option.
+There are three variants available:

-Public: form can be used in all application, even such that are not yet created when creating the form
+Public: form can be used in all applications, even those created in the future

-Shared with applications: option between the two above.
-You can specific list of application in which this form will be available.
-Notice that if you add new application and want to use this form in new application you have to reconfigure this form and add new application.
+Shared with applications: most common and advised option for security reasons.
+You can specify a list of applications in which this form will be available.
+Notice, that if you later add a new application and want to use this form in this new application you have to share it with this new application.

 Form tab #

-In this tab there is a visual editor of the form.
-On the left there are toolbox which contain all the attributes you can add to the form.
-Detailed description of the attributes is in another article.
-Notice that some attributes can be add to the form only once but another you can add many times.
-Be aware that there is a limit to the number of attributes.
-Most of them can be added only 25 times some.
-The exception are: textbox – 100 items on the form, Multiline input – 50 items, Checkbox – 35 items and Integer – 30 items.
+In this tab, there is a visual editor of the form.
+On the left, there is a toolbox that contains all the attributes you can add to the form.
+A detailed description of the attributes can be found in another article.
+Notice that some attributes can be added to the form only once (system attributes).
+Be aware that there is a limit to the number of attributes in the database.
+Most of them can be added only 25 times on one form.
+The exceptions are Integer – 75, Decimal number – 75, Checkbox – 35, Textbox – 100, Multiline input – 50.

 Permissions #

 Here you can specify privileges to the documents based on this form.
-Of course you can add permissions to each document separately, configuration from this form is default for all document.
+Of course, you can add permissions to each document separately, configuration from this form is the default for all documents.

 There are several types of permissions: Read, Add, Edit and Full Control

-EDIT: Default list of users and group of users who can modify document.
+Edit permissions – users and groups of users who can modify documents,

-READ: Default list of users and group of users who can access the document in read-only mode.
+Read permissions – users and groups of users who can view documents in the read-only mode.

 You can select groups, users, etc. from the drop-down lists pinned to each option.